dbusbridge/int2vec/README.md

-# Int2Vec - A distributed representations for integers
+# Int2Vec - A distributed representation for integers

 ## Background